-Mainland China's moves to improve links with other nations focus attention even more sharply today on Hong Kong-where Western China-watchers and Chinese West-watchers have been doing their eyeing and listening-in for years.
+ainland China's moves toKimprove links with other nationsskfocus attention even more sharplybutoday on Hong Kong - wherewestern China-watchers and ChineseWest-watchers have been eyeing andce listening in to each other for years.

-The British Crown Colony, serving as a kind of 'two-way mirror,' trading post, and gateway, continues to play its role as the chief link between the Chinese People's Republic and the outside world, even as new international relationships develop.
+The British Crown Colony, serving as a kind of two-way mirror, trading post, and gatesway, continues to play its role as the chief link between the Chinese People's Republic and the outside world, even as new international relationships develop.

-But bustling Hong Kong engages in other pursuits of more immediate concern: turning out textiles, toys, and transistors; dispensing duty-free bargains to tourists; netting whopping catches of fish with one of the world's biggest fishing fleets; shipping and transshipping vast stocks of goods in the Orient's most thriving entrepot trade.
+But bustling Hong Kong engages in other pursuits of more immediate concern: turning out textiles, toys, and transistors; dispensing duty-free bargains to tourists; netting whopping catches of fish with one of the world's biggest fishing fleet, shipping and transshipping vast stocks of goods in the Orient's most thriving trade.

-In all these pursuits, Hong Kong has a vital 'link' of its own, a watery artery on which much of its daily life depends a ferry route, less than a mile long. joining together the city's two main districts, industrial Kowloon and commercial Victoria.
+In all these pursuits, Hong Kong has a vital "link" of its own, a watery artery on which much of its daily life depends - a ferry route, less than a mile long, joining together the city's two main districts, industrial Kowloon and commercial Victoria.

-Plowing back and forth 20 hours a day across the narrowest neck of Hong Kong's spectacularly scenic harbor, the dozen sturdy vessels of the 'Star' Ferry Company are one of Hong Kong's oldest and most familiar sights.
+Plowing back and forth 20 hours a day across the narrowest neck of Hong Kong's spectacularly scenic harbour, the dozen sturdy vessels of the 'Star' Ferry Company are one of the oldest and most familiar sights in Hong Kong.

-Through the jade green waters of possibly the heaviest trafficked sealane in the world, the 'Star' Ferries take about seven minutes to cross from the railroadby Jack Goldfarb bus-rickshaw terminal at Kowloon Point to the soaring skyscrapers of the downtown Victoria business area.
+Through the jade green waters of possibly the heaviest trafficked sealane in the world, the 'Star' Ferries take about seven minutes to cross from the railroad-bus-rickshaw terminal at Kowloon Point to the soaring skyscrapers of the downtown Victoria business area.